apiel/zicBox/NOTE.md

 - TODO simplify draw.text...

+- TODO midi pattern gen... ai ? or not

 - TODO see if we can use audi/engine in multi drum engines...

 - TODO wavetable generator engine base on math formula